iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Reduced Costs and Potentials.md

 Reduced costs seems to be related to the $(y_2)_{i,j}$ decision variable in the dual formulation on the minimum cost flow problem.

-**Theorem: Same Optimal on the Reduced Cost**
+**Thm-1 | The Potential Gap**

 > Minimum cost flow problem with arc costs $c^{(p)}_a$ and $c_{i,j}$ have the same optimal solutions.
 More over, $z(p) = z(0) - \langle p, b\rangle$.

+**Observation**

+The objective of the dual problem is indeed $\langle p, b\rangle$ for the minimum cost flow problem.
+If a solution is optimal for a certain reduced cost, then it has to be optimal in the original costs.

 **Proof**:

 To see this, we let $x$ be an optimal solution, we consider the difference between 2 type of costs, and we show that their difference is a constant.
-For simplicity I write $c'$ for $c^{(p)}$, the reduced costs induced by the potential assignemnts on the nodes.
+For simplicity I write $c'$ for $c^{(p)}$, the reduced costs induced by the potential assignment on the nodes.

 $$
 \begin{aligned}